Appsweet-co/spock-css/README.md

 :dart: ***PRO TIP: Read [this article](https://frontstuff.io/in-defense-of-utility-first-css) for more info on why Utility-First CSS is a good thing.***

-We include utilities for most [CSS Properties](https://developer.mozilla.org/en-US/docs/Web/CSS), except for deprecated and experimental properties, `float`, and properties that use [traditional directions and dimensions](#logical-properties).
+We include utilities for most [CSS Properties](https://developer.mozilla.org/en-US/docs/Web/CSS).
+We exclude deprecated, experimental, and non-standard properties; `float`; and properties that use [traditional directions and dimensions](#logical-properties).

 ### Logical Properties